Class 9 Exam > Class 9 Notes > Science Class 9 > Short Notes - Sound

 Propagation of Sound

-Sound Propagation in Air:
+Sound Propagation in Air (Longitudinal Wave)

-• When a vibrating object moves forward, it pushes and compresses the air in front of it creating a region of high pressure.
+• When a vibrating object moves forward, it pushes and compresses the air in front of it, creating a region of high pressure.
 This region is called a compression (C), as shown in the following figure.
 This compression starts to move away from the vibrating object.
 When the vibrating object moves backwards, it creates a region of low pressure called rarefaction (R).

 • In longitudinal waves, particles move parallel to the direction of the wave.